makeitrepeatable/aws/checkout/README.md

 2. Log into github and upload `AWS_ACCESS_KEY` & `AWS_SECRET_KEY` as github secrets
 3. Run deploy-checkout-aws workflow

-The pipeline is comprised of a test stage and a deploy stage.
-The deploy stage can only run once the test stage has completed successfully.
-Tis culd be further enhanced by running the tests as part of a PR pipeline that has to pass before the PR can be merged.
+The pipeline contains a deploy stage.
+This culd be enhanced by running the tests as part of the pipeline prior to the build stage, to be sure that the confoguration will be applied as expected. a PR pipeline could also be created to protect against breaking changes before the PR is merged.

 The AWS secrets mentioned in step 2 above are passed as environment variables.